-Income tax expense was not material for the three months ended March 31, 2011.
-No income tax expense was recognized for the three months ended March 31, 2010.
+Income tax expense was not material for the three and nine months ended September 30, 2011 and 2010.

 Accounting Standards Codification Topic 740, Income Taxes provides for the recognition of deferred tax assets if realization of such assets is more likely than not.
 Based upon the weight of available evidence, which includes our historical operating performance and carry-back potential, we have determined that total deferred tax assets should be fully offset by a valuation allowance.